bhanuprakash-18/profile/README.md

    - Enable GitHub Pages in repository settings
    - Your site will be available at `https://yourusername.github.io/repository-name`

+5. **Setup Contact Form**
+   - Follow the instructions in `CONTACT_FORM_SETUP.md`
+   - Create a free Formspree account to receive contact form submissions
+   - Update the form action URL with your Formspree endpoint

 ### Advanced Setup

 #### Custom Domain (Optional)